The Dangerous Disease that is Love

 Vagal withdrawal aside, what makes love such a dangerous disease is that it can shorten your life.
 While being in a secure, stable, and committed relationship prolongs life, becoming romantically attached to the wrong person, suffering through breakups, and experiencing the heartache that so often comes with love can shorten your life.

-Many studies show that people in bad relationships (usually characterized by constant stress, lack of emotional support, infidelity etc.) are at higher risk for experiencing heart problems and early death.
+Many studies show that people in bad relationships (usually characterized by constant stress, lack of emotional support, infidelity etc.) are at higher risk of experiencing heart problems and early death.
 So if the psychological agony and physiological pain of a relationship gone bad are not enough to keep you single this Valentine’s Day, perhaps the possibility of a Cupid-sponsored death is a good motivator.

 As Dr. Davis explains, “Love is a paradoxical disease.
 When you get sick, say with a cold, you fight through it and come through the other side with a stronger immune system.
 Love is a disease that you have to be willing to develop, in order to experience the greatness of the other side.”